oracle-livelabs/apex/apex-workflows/add-activities-connection/5-add-activities-connections.md

   ![Drag and Drop Invoke API Activity](./images/configure-update-fees.png " ")

-3. In the **Rendering Tree**, notice that there are some Fields marked in Red.
+3. In the rendering tree, notice that there are some fields marked in Red.
 The **Update Fees** function has 5 Parameters, highlighted in RED to show that they are required.

 4. In the Left Pane, select **Update Fees > Function Result**.
 In the Property Editor, enter/select the following: